Tim Bogert: 1980s & 1990s

+2000s & 2010s

-During 2009 Bogert joined blues rock trio Blues Mobile Band and recorded "Blues Without Borders" (2009) in Los Angeles.
+During 2009, Bogert joined blues rock trio Blues Mobile Band and recorded Blues Without Borders (2009) in Los Angeles.

-In 2010 Bogert, with Mike Onesko on guitar and vocals and Emery Ceo on drums (both from the Blindside Blues Band), recorded Big Electric Cream Jam, a 10-track live tribute to Cream Live at The Beachland Ballroom Euclid Ohio.
+In 2010, Bogert, with Mike Onesko on guitar and vocals and Emery Ceo on drums (both from the Blindside Blues Band) recorded Big Electric Cream Jam, a 10-track live tribute to Cream Live at The Beachland Ballroom Euclid Ohio.

-Tim Bogert was also a part of the then Los Angeles based, The McGrath Project featuring Gary McGrath (Grammy Award winning producer), Chet McCracken (Doobie Brothers and America) Dean Minnerly (Three Dog Night and Aretha Franklin touring member) and Ann-Marita.
-They did three records, self titled, “Love is a Four Letter Word” and “Phoenix” released under 4818 Records.
+Tim Bogert was a part of the then Los Angeles–based The McGrath Project, featuring Gary McGrath (Grammy Award–winning producer) Chet McCracken (Doobie Brothers and America) Dean Minnerly (Three Dog Night and Aretha Franklin touring member) and Ann-Marita.
+They did three records, self-titled, “Love is a Four-Letter Word” and “Phoenix” released under 4818 Records.

-In early 2014 Bogert joined hard rock band Hollywood Monsters where he played on the album Big Trouble (on three tracks) which was released in 2014 on Mausoleum Records.
-The album features Steph Honde on vocals and guitars, Vinny Appice on drums, Don Airey on keyboards and Paul Di'Anno on lead vocals on the bonus track.
+In early 2014, Bogert joined hard rock band Hollywood Monsters, where he played on the album Big Trouble (on three tracks) which was released in 2014 on Mausoleum Records.
+The album features Steph Honde on vocals and guitars, Vinny Appice (Carmine's brother) on drums, Don Airey on keyboards (on one track) and Paul Di'Anno on lead vocals on the bonus track.

-Personal
+Personal life and death

+Bogert located to California in the 1980s where he remained until he died.

 In 2010, Bogert "reluctantly" retired from touring due to a motorcycle accident.
 He died on January 13, 2021, from cancer.
-He is survived by his wife, Veda Vaughn Bogert, and his son John Voorhis Bogert IV.
+He is survived by his wife, Veda Vaughn Bogert, and their only child John Voorhis Bogert IV, who's known by the name "Freddy".
+Tributes were made by Carmine Appice and Paul Stanley of Kiss.

+Legacy

+Bogert has been listed as an important influence on other renowned rock bassists.
+In 2025, Billy Sheehan called him "probably the biggest influence on me bass-wise" and said "He just had a take on it that was unlike anyone else, and he just created this integral melodic move that was reminiscent of Motown, only way wilder."